isomerpages/tp-virtualcampus/_explore/be-involved/temasek-student-excellence-awards-2021.md

 <b>Announcement</b><br>
 Nominations for the TSEA are now closed.
 Thank you for your active support in nominating deserving students who have made a difference despite all the odds!
 Results will be released by September 2021, so do watch this space for more updates.

-Please refer to the full list of awards, as well as the eligibility criteria, click [here](/images/attachment/Tseaattachment/TSEA2021AwardsInfo.pdf ).
+For the full list of awards and their eligibility criteria, click [here](/images/attachment/Tseaattachment/TSEA2021AwardsInfo.pdf ).

 Didn't manage to find what you were looking for?
 Refer to a list of FAQs [here](/images/attachment/Tseaattachment/TSEA2021-FAQs.pdf ).

 If you have any enquiries on the TSEA, please contact: <a href="mailto:tsea@tp.edu.sg">tsea@tp.edu.sg</a>.